 To which my response is this: I am delighted to hear that Muhammad Ali did these good deeds.
 But by 2002 he was far along with Parkinsonism, so his decisions were largely made by his handlers in his name.
 These do not provide real insight into his character.

 That character, rather, was shown earlier, when Ali had full control of his facilities.
 To understand that better, I turn to Jack Cashill, author of the forthcoming book, Sucker Punch: The Hard Left Hook That Dazed Ali and Killed King's Dream.
 Cashill sent me a copy of the book manuscript and it, to say the least, confirms my thesis about Ali's poor behavior.
-Here is an excerpt, reviewing Ali's negative accomplishments during his first crucial years in the public eye, 1960-75:
+Here are highlights, reviewing Ali's negative accomplishments during his first crucial years in the public eye, 1960-75:

 - Ali knowingly betrayed Malcolm X, a betrayal that led at least indirectly to Malcolm's assassination.